aeramos/RuneScape-Discord-Chat-Sync/README.md

 [GitHub](https://github.com/aeramos/RuneScape-Discord-Chat-Sync).

 ### FAQ
-* Since the bot is licensed under the AGPL-3.0, do I have to distribute source to people who use it when I run it?
+* Since the bot is licensed under the
+[GNU AGPL-3.0+](https://www.gnu.org/licenses/agpl-3.0.html), do I have to distribute source code to people who use it when I run it?
     * Yes.
 All users of the bot **must** be able to get a copy of the source code.
 The license states that: